ericcgu/barkhaus-lambda/README.md

 # barkhaus-lambda

-This is the backend repo for Pet and Client Management Application.
+This is the backend repo for Pet and Dog Management Application.

 ## Backend: barkhaus-lambda